abel-bernabeu/autoencoder/colorization/README.md

 **[Sept20]** This is the result of the work done for the Artificial Intelligence with Deep Learning postgraduate course at the UPC (Ed.
 2019-2020).

+Exploring and understanding the filtering, denoising, colorization, etc. of images.
+Focus on colorization: Grayscale to Colored Image